 Reports: describe ASIC compliance or relief activity or the results of a research project.

 Document history

-This draft guide was issued in March 2022 and is based on legislation and regulations as at the date of issue.
-The note on the front page was inserted on 27 July 2020.
+This guide was issued in September 2023 and is based on legislation and regulations as at the date of issue.
+In June 2025, we updated references to reflect changes to RG 1 and related guidance.

 Previous versions: